Based on Voices from Chernobyl(1997) by Svetlana Alexievich

 Amidst the barbaric machismo of Sacred Games and Mirzapur, Zoya Akhtar gives you brilliant study of relationships, friendships, power, politics and sexuality of postmodern Indian citizens.

-Akhtar’s web series Made in Heaven narrates the stories of marriages (read the Great Indian marriages ) in and around Delhi.
+Akhtar’s web series Made in Heaven narrates the tale of marriages (read the Great Indian marriages ) in and around Delhi.
 Made in Heaven revolves around two wedding planners Karan Mehra and Tara Khanna and their baby .i.e.
 Made in Heaven.
 Arjun Mathur as Karan Mehra dazzles across the series with his struggle and liberation as a homosexual man.
 I guess, after Jishu Sengupta as the homosexual (ok bisexual choreographer in Ghosh’s Chitrangada) and Manoj Bajpai in Aligarh, Mathur delivers a hard-hitting portrayal.
 He is not a person who is going to sit back and tolerate non-sense.

 Sobhita Dhulipala (essaying Tara Khanna), who was last seen in Raman Raghav 2 gets enough screen time and tries very hard to justify her character.
 Well, she shines in a few of the sequences especially towards the end, where she discovers the importance of one’s identity, roots.
 The final fight with her husband, before she leaves the house forever, well great job.
 Look out for the platonic relationship (ok friendship ) between Tara and Karan.